 - A 4'x4' poster/banner that can be signed and hung permanently as a tribute to all on the front line fighting COVID-19.

 - A 13"x 10.5" plaque commemorating this time:

-- To acccompany the banner and plaque, United in Caring dedication pins for your team are available for pre-order.
-These are due to arrive in mid-May and may ship separately from your banner or plaque order.
+- To accompany the banner and plaque, United in Caring dedication pins for your team are also available to order.

 To order the banner, plaque or pre-order dedication pins, click here

 A Video from our President and DAISY Co-founder, Bonnie Barnes thanking nurses for all they are doing is available and can be played at anytime.
 View here.
 For our Academic partners, we have created two special video messages for students and facility.
 Click here for a special message to student nurses and click here for a message to nursing faculty.